-As with all Canadian immigration programs, permanent residents must meet a specific set of requirements to be deemed eligible to apply for citizenship.
-Among other requirements, applicants will also need to provide proof that they have been living in Canada for three years (1,095 days) out of the five years that precede their signed application.
+PRs must meet a specific set of requirements to be deemed eligible to apply for citizenship.
+Among other requirements, applicants will need to show proof of having lived in Canada for three years (1,095 days) out of the five years that precede their signed application.

 Applying for Citizenship

-As Canada recognizes dual citizenship, you will not be required to relinquish your natural citizenship once your application has been approved by IRCC.
+As Canada recognizes dual citizenship, you will not be required to give up your natural citizenship once your application has been approved by IRCC.